The Shell Grain

 - "git clone {{ .inputs.repoUrl }}"

-The Shell grain output can be captured during the shell execution and than be used as a blueprint output or as input for another grain.
-Note that the Shell grain output is the entire stdout of the grain execution.
+The shell grain output can be captured during the shell execution by exporting named env_var and than be used as the blueprint output or as input for another grain.

 outputs: